Perdia-DB/Perdia-DB/README.md

 DELETE "Monday"
 ```

-This will remove all instances with the type and the type itself.
+This will delete all instances with the type and the type itself.
 ```
-REMOVE "DAY"
+DELETE TYPE "DAY"
 ```